Chip-In:

 The challenge

-Our challenge: how might we design a way for groups to save money together — making travel feel fair, fun, and friendship-first?
+How might we design an app for a group of people to save money together, making travel feel fair, fun and friendship-first?

 Our Solution

-• A shared money management app for peers
+• A shared money management app that helps friends save together towards a common goal.

 Design Process